 or leather face later?

-A tan is actually your skin putting on sunscreen for you, and this creates DAMAGE.
+A tan is literally your skin putting on sunscreen for you, and this creates DAMAGE.
 It's part of an intricate mechanism your skin employs to repair and protect itself from Ultra Violet radiation.
-Wrinkles occur when the skin can't keep up with this mechanism and the proteins that hold the skin up get destroyed and the top layers of the skin buckle in.
-Skin cancer happens when the mechanism goes haywire.
-Don't let your skin have to repair and protect itself when all you have to do is develop a sunscreen habit!
+Wrinkles occur when the skin can't keep up with this mechanism and the proteins that hold the skin up get destroyed, and the top layers of the skin buckle in.
+Skin cancer happens when the mechanism goes completely haywire.

 Loved this series ?
 Please share !